 - Symptoms.
-Leaves or leaflets dropping and potentially turning brown and crispy.
+Leaves or leaflets drop and potentially turn brown and crispy.

 - Causes.
-Low humidity and underwatering and excessively hot or cold of tropical ferns.
+Low humidity and underwatering and excessively hot or cold, tropical ferns.

 The reason ferns lose their leaves is because of low humidity and underwatering.
 Indoor ferns are tropical ferns that require a humidity of at least 50% and prefer consistently moist soil.
 If the air is too low in humidity, or the soil is too dry the fern drops its leaves to help conserve moisture.

-The majority of houseplant ferns (Boston ferns, Maidenhair ferns, Rabbits foot ferns, Holly ferns etc.) are native to tropical or subtropical regions of the world where the humidity is much higher then it is typically within our homes.
+The majority of houseplant ferns (Boston ferns, Maidenhair ferns, Rabbit’s foot ferns, Holly ferns, etc.) are native to tropical or subtropical regions of the world where the humidity is much higher than it is typically within our homes.

-The dry air saps moisture from the leaves of the fern, often quicker then moisture can be drawn up by the roots.
+The dry air saps moisture from the leaves of the fern, often quicker than moisture can be drawn up by the roots.

 The plant reacts by drooping its leaves or leaflets which reduces further water loss as a survival strategy to conserve resources.